gwatcha/reaper-keys/README.md

-./prepare # This will create a local Reaper installation ./copy-configs # This will make current instance of reaper-keys testable ./test # This will run every test and compare with reference projects
+./prepare # This will create a local Reaper installation ./copy-configs # This will make current instance of reaper-keys testable ./test # This will run every test and compare with reference projects ./test ololo.rks # This will run one test only
+./test ololo.rks -s # This will run test in slow mode, not removing the output file
 ```

 If you don't use X11 you can have a look at `.github/workflows/wf.yml` to see how x11 is